-The best sellers in 2020 are those that ask the right questions and position their offerings as relevant alternatives to the challenges their leads face.
+The best sellers are those that ask the right questions and position their offerings as relevant alternatives to the challenges their leads face.

 Have you ever been sold a product that didn’t live up to your expectations?
 Maybe a crafty salesperson once told you that a specific gizmo or gadget would solve all of your problems.
 But it didn’t, and now it’s sitting at the back of your closet collecting dust.